 After a clinical trial has received the initial authorisation decision, the sponsor may apply to the same RMS for adding another Member State.
 The procedures are the same as for initial submission.
-The CT Admin/ user "Submitter" must submit Part I and Part II through the CTIS for MSC evaluation, comments, or disagreement to the clinical trial.
-The submission shall be done through the CTIS and the MSC shall notify its decision to sponsor within 52 calendar days or 83 calendar days depending on whether comments have been raised and require an answer from the sponsor.
+The User Administrator/user must submit Part I and Part II through the CTIS for MSC evaluation, comments or disagreement to the clinical trial.
+The submission shall be done through the CTIS and the MSC shall notify its decision to sponsor within 52 calendar days or 83 calendar days depending on whether comments have been raised and required answer from the sponsor.